kehantan/labbook/docs/cell_culture/maintain.rst

 Standard passaging (subculture)
 ===============================

 This protocol uses Vero cells as an example, which is an adherent cells.
-Protocol for maintenance of Vero cells can be found from literature :footcite:t:`ammerman2008growth`.
 The general protocol for cell culture can be found in :footcite:t:`phelan2007techniques`.
+Protocol for maintenance of Vero cells specifically can be found from literature :footcite:t:`ammerman2008growth`.

 * Maintained at P20-P30
 * 37 :math:`^{\circ}`\ C